swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 ## Motivation

 When a protocol is used as a type, that type is also known as an *existential type*.
-Unlike `some` types, which represent some *specific* type that conforms to the given constraints, and cannot be reassigned to a different conforming type, a value of existential type can contain a value of *any* conforming type dynamically at any point in time.
+Unlike values of `some` types, which represent a value of some *specific* type that conforms to the given constraints, and cannot be reassigned to a value of a different conforming type, an existential value is akin to a box that can hold any value of any conforming type dynamically at any point in time.
+Existential types allow values of varying concrete types to be used interchangeably as values of the same existential type, abstracting the difference between the underlying conforming types at the *value level*.
 For convenience, we will be using the term "existential" to refer to such values and their protocol or protocol composition types throughout the proposal.
 We also wish to draw a distinction between an associated type *requirement* (the declaration), and an associated type (aka a dependent member type).
 For example, `Self.Element` and `Self.SubSequence.Element` are distinct associated types that point to the same associated type requirement.

 ### Heterogenous Collections